Doubling Argument of the Hessian Estimate for the Special Lagrangian Equation on General Phases with Constraints: Introduction

 \section{Introduction}

-In this paper, we prove the Hessian estimate for the special Lagrangian equation in general phases with constraints, first introduced by Zhou \cite{Zhou2021}.
-Our result extends Shankar's argument \cite{Shankar2024HessianEF} which also employs the doubling method.
+In this paper, we prove the Hessian estimate for the special Lagrangian equation on general phases with constraints, first introduced by Zhou~\cite{Zhou2021}.
+Our result extends Shankar's argument~\cite{Shankar2024HessianEF} which also employs the doubling method.

 Let $u$ be a smooth solution of the special Lagrangian equation in dimension $n\geq 3$ with a phase constant $\theta \geq 0$ given by

 where $\lambda_i $ are the eigenvalues of $D^2u$.